kikobar/org.openbravo.kikobar.banqup/README.md

 * Credentials for accessing an Openbravo 3+ instance running with the REST API enabled.
 * The role in Openbravo used for the extraction/integration must have read access to 'Sales Invoices' and 'Product' via web services.
 * Credentials for accessing the Banqup API by Unifiedpost
-* Add the businessPartner id to the 'Customer code' of the customer on the 'Customers & Suppliers' section of the Banqup portal - This is critical, this programs requires this field to extract some parameters that only exist in the Banqup platform.
+* Add the businessPartner id to the 'Customer code' of the customer on the 'Customers & Suppliers' section of the Banqup portal - This is critical, this program requires this field to extract some parameters that only exist in the Banqup platform.

 **How to run this application**